Venice, FL Solar Panels

 Leasing Solar Panels

-With a solar lease, you pay a fixed monthly amount for your solar system while Palmetto handles all maintenance, repairs, and monitoring.
-This provides predictable energy costs and immediate savings compared to traditional utility bills, making solar accessible to more Venice residents.
+With a solar lease, you pay a predictable monthly amount for your solar system while Palmetto handles all maintenance and monitoring.
+This means no unexpected repair costs, no system performance worries, and no equipment responsibility—just clean energy and lower utility bills from day one.

 Go solar without the investment